trufflesuite/ttt-unity/README.md

 # Web3 Tic Tac Toe with Consensys!
+(Unity Game)

-This repo contains a Unity tic tac toe game with a betting and payout system powered by an Ethereum smart contract.
+This repo is 1 of 2 and contains the Unity game powered [this smart contract](https://github.com/trufflesuite/ttt-contracts).
+You'll probably need both this repo and the Unity game if you plan to modify the game's functionality.

 ## Getting Started